 Stakeholder feedback to Draft 1-0 was received from almost 200 individuals, companies, organizations and FSC Network Partners.
 Key issues were identified and informed the Drafting Rules used to produce subsequent drafts.
 Finalizing the IGI started after completing the second public consultation and field-testing of Draft 2-0 in April 2014.
 Both general and specific comments from almost 300 individuals, companies, organizations and FSC Network Partners were directed at specific indicators, specific Notes in Draft 2-0 and overarching issues and themes.
-Six field tests were conducted in six continents by five FSC-accredited Certification Bodies.
+Five FSC-accredited Certification Bodies conducted six field tests in six continents.
 These field tests were conducted in plantations, natural forests, groups and community managed forests.

-All the comments received during the second public consultation, together with the results of the field tests, were consistently considered when developing the final draft of the IGI
+All the comments received during the second public consultation, together with the results of the field tests, were consistently considered when developing the final draft of the IGI.